Brooding for Beginners

 A brooder is going to be your baby chick’s first home.
 It will be a safe, warm place for your chicks to thrive during their first weeks of life.
 You’ll want to get your brooder up and running a few days before your chicks arrive, that way you’ll have all of the bugs worked out prior to use and more time to enjoy your new babies when they arrive.
 Below you’ll find a complete list of brooder supplies and instructions on how to set it up, along with explanations of each component’s function and value to your new clutch.
 Of course, you can always opt to buy a commercial brooder, but it’s not economical nor efficient if you plan on raising a few, small batches of chicks, or less per year.

-Brooder Supplies: Container / Building / Brooder Guard – Could be a box*, tote, kiddie pool, etc. (be creative!
-See what other customers have used below) with at least six square inches per chick
+Brooder Supplies: Container / Building / Brooder Guard – Could be a box*, tote, kiddie pool, etc. with at least six square inches per chick

 Brooder Guard – enough to go around your brooder if it is shallow or enough to make the brooder.
-Prevents escapees and a drafty environment.
+Prevents chicks from escaping and piling into the corners of a rectangular brooder and also prevents harmful drafts.

 Waterer(s) – with a shallow well to prevent drowning

-Feeder(s) – with reel top or flip/slide top to prevent roosting over feed
+Feeder(s) – with rotating top or flip/slide top to prevent roosting over feed

 Thermometer – heat regulation is a must